-Our ratings of Congressman Ron Paul's candidacy for the presidency remain
+Our rating of Congressman Ron Paul's candidacy for the presidency remains

 and 2012 are as below).